wearefractal/product-boilerplate/README.md

 ### Resources

-Each resource (every noun in your system, ie: user, comment, video, etc.) that you would like to be exposed should have a folder within the `server/resources` (non-plural, we that is handled for you).
+Each resource (every noun in your system, ie: user, comment, video, etc.) that you would like to be exposed should have a folder within the `server/resources` (non-plural, pluralizatin is done automatially).

-For the following examples, we will use the resource `thread` in the folder `server/resources/thread` as our example.
+For the these examples, we will use the resource `thread` in the folder `server/resources/thread` as our example.

 #### Resource Format